-Snake plants are a great way to add some life to your home or office.
-But now that you’ve bought one, you may be wondering “how do I take care of a snake plant?”
+Snake plants (Dracaena trifasciata, formerly Sansevieria trifasciata) are a great way to add some life to your home or office.
+But now that you’ve bought one, you may be wondering “how do I take care of a Snake Plant?”

-If you follow the simple care tips below, you’ll be able to keep your Snake Plant healthy and looking great!
+If you follow my simple care tips below, you’ll be able to keep your Snake Plant looking healthy and vibrant for many years to come.

 This article may contain affiliate links to products I know and love.
 You can read my full disclosure at the bottom of the page.